rainapegasus/ForkInfectC/README.md

-Rawr!~
+Credit for the rules to this game goes to Ziddykins from fortune.org/g/

-See rules file for rules.
+Rules are listed in the rules.txt file